na-na-hi/renget/archive/lcbguide.md

 	- Both Identities are good but his Twinhook Identity is generally better.
 	![Twinhook Pirates First Mate Gregor](https://files.catbox.moe/61f2ic.webp) ![Zwei Association South Section 4 Gregor](https://files.catbox.moe/fmxc7a.webp)

 The only things you can't reroll for are Event Identities and E.G.Os from past Seasons, and Battle Pass E.G.O.
+Always check the probabilities tab if you're unsure.

 **3. How do I reroll?**
 Rerolling is extremely easy, and the developers have intentionally made it easy so players can start with what they want.
 1. You need either a phone or an emulator.
 An emulator allows you to run multiple instances.
 I recommend [Bluestacks](https://www.bluestacks.com/) or [LDplayer](https://www.ldplayer.net/).
 You cannot reroll on Steam.
 2. Boot up the game.
 3. Create a new guest account.
-4. Play through the tutorial.
+4. Play through the tutorial and listen to Faust's color autism.
 Please read through it at least once.

 Now that you're in the main menu screen, perform the following loop.

 1. Claim Lunacy and tickets from your mailbox.
 2. Claim Lunacy from beating the prologue.
-3. Do 20 rolls on the New Manager's Welcome Extraction banner, and either dump the rest into on any other banner or save it if you are happy with what you got in your first 20 rolls.
+3. Do your rolls on the New Manager's Welcome Extraction banner, and either dump the rest into on any other banner or save it if you are happy with what you got.
 4. If you're satisfied with your current rolls, bind your account to Google/Apple, and merge your account with Steam.
 Do not skip this part if you want to keep the account.
 5. If you want to reroll: click settings\->account\->close account button.
 6. You'll be booted to login screen.
 Create new guest account, skip the tutorial and repeat.